techidaily/site-windows11/source/_posts/initiating-printer-commands-via-edge-defender-smartscreen.md

  To enable printing in Application Guard for Edge, follow the steps below:

 1. Press**Win + I** on your keyboard to open the Settings menu.
-For more information, see[how to open Windows Settings](https://www.makeuseof.com/windows-ways-to-open-system-settings/) .
+For more information, see [how to open Windows Settings](https://www.makeuseof.com/windows-ways-to-open-system-settings/) .
 2. From the left pane, click**Privacy & security** .
 3. Then select**Windows Security** on the right.
 4. On the next page, select**App & browser control** .